-This low fodmap salsa recipe is fresh, flavourful, and a great side dish or appetizer to enjoy with low fodmap rice crackers or chips.
-You can also use this low fodmap salsa in a homemade burrito bowl with basmati rice and grilled fish, chicken, or beef.
+This low fodmap salsa recipe is fresh, flavourful, and a great side dish or low fodmap appetizer to enjoy with rice crackers or a small serving of corn tortilla chips.
+You can also use this low fodmap salsa in Mexican dishes, such as a homemade burrito bowl with basmati rice and grilled fish, chicken, or beef.

 It only takes 5-10 minutes to prepare this fodmap-friendly salsa.
-Nothing beats a fresh salsa inspired by the classic Mexican salsa seasoned with lime, salt, and pepper.
+Nothing beats a homemade low fodmap salsa inspired by the classic Mexican salsa with fresh ingredients and seasoned with lime, salt, and pepper.

 Ingredients for the low fodmap salsa